-

 What do I do next?

-To be an Engineering Fitter apprentice you will need an employer who can offer you relevant work and release you for your training.
+To be an apprentice, you will need an employer who can offer you a specific role relevant to this apprenticeship and release you for your training.
 Once you have an employer in place, you can apply online.
-If after reading this fact sheet, you are still undecided about the course most suitable for you, please drop in to one of our Advice Events, ring the Apprenticeship Team on 01743 653 460 or email:
+If after reading this fact sheet, you are still undecided about the course most suitable for you, please drop into one of our advice events, ring the Apprenticeship Team on 01743 653444 or email apprenticeships@shrewsbury.ac.uk

 Engineering Fitter (Level 3 Standard)